peterfschaadt/gce-maintenance-alerts/README.md

-# Google Compute Engine Maintenance Alerts
+# Google Compute Engine VM Maintenance Alerts

 A Python service to receive email or Slack alerts when a Google Compute Engine VM is about to undergo maintenance.
 Requires no external dependencies, just Python.